kaaproject/kaa/doc/Administration-guide/System-installation/Cluster-setup/index.md

 ### Kaa-node configuration

-Before starting configuration stop kaa-node service by executing next command
+Stop kaa-node service before starting configuration by executing next command:

 ```bash
  $ sudo service kaa-node stop
 ```

-Kaa services (bootstrap, control or operations) can be enabled or disabled on our node by editing corresponding properties in ```/usr/lib/kaa-node/conf/kaa-node.properties``` file.
+Kaa services (bootstrap, control or operations) can be enabled or disabled on node by editing corresponding properties in ```/usr/lib/kaa-node/conf/kaa-node.properties``` file.

 ```bash
 # Specifies if Control Server is enabled.